NATIONAL FRUITCAKE DAY

 - Some traditional recipes include liqueurs or brandy.
 Bakers then complete the fruitcake by covering it with powdered sugar.

-- Some fruitcake makers soaked their fruitcakes in brandy-soak linens believing the cakes improve with age.
+- Some fruitcake makers soaked their fruitcakes in brandy-soaked linens believing the cakes improved with age.

 HOW TO OBSERVE #NationalFruitcakeDay